 They offer a tiered pricing system.
 A basic website with hosting is $24/month, a blog with hosting is $29/month, and an advanced blog with hosting is $39/month.
 I personally use the middle tier option and it’s perfect.
 You can also save money by purchasing annually, which will save you about $5/month.

 If you already have your website set up on another of the website design platforms like WordPress or Squarespace, they’ll even migrate it over for you for free.

 Ah, WordPress.
 This is one powerful website design platform.
 Once you purchase your own domain (usually around $12 per year) and then decide on your hosting, there aren’t any other hidden fees.

 WordPress is the website design platform of choice for many designers.
-I even use it for my two blogs, Volumes & Voyages and Delightfully Denver, but moved away from it when it came to my business’s website.
+I even use it for my blog, Volumes & Voyages, but moved away from it when it came to my business’s website.